intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Messaging.md

 4. **Producer** - will _transform_ the message into the application-specified format for the target queue, then it calls the _write_ method on the **Storage** class.
 Optionally it can also call _publish_ to forward the transformed message to a new **Publisher**.

-5. **Storage** - will normalise the message into the format required by the repository, and call a client library to deliver it to the Repository.
+5. **Storage** - will normalise the message into the format required by the repository, and use its repository's client library to persist it in the Repository.

-6. **Publisher** - if the **Producer**  had optionally published the mesage (in step 4) the **Publisher** will similarly use its client library to deliver the transformed message to a new topic in the Message Broker.
+6. **Publisher** - if the **Producer**  had optionally re-published the mesage (in step 4) the **Publisher** will similarly use its broker's client library to deliver the transformed message to a new topic in the Message Broker.

 ---